Key points:

 Once you have completed all checks, make the required changes to the original file, rename the file, save the file and upload the corrected bulk upload file.

-Providers should raise claims and payment queries through the myplace provider portal.
+Providers should raise claim and payment enquiries through the my NDIS provider portal.
 A dedicated claims and payment team will action these queries.